-- Add the other vegetables, starting with the carrots, the beetroot to soften them up first.
+- Add the other vegetables, starting with the carrots, and the beetroot to soften them up.

 - After 5 minutes add the zucchini and then the red bell pepper.

-- If your veggies have produced a lot of liquid, remove 3 tbsp of the liquid and place it into a bowl.
-Add 1 tbsp of tapioca starch, and stir until well mixed (no lumps).
+- Optional: If your veggies have produced a lot of liquid, remove 3 tbsp of the excess liquid and place it into a bowl.
+Add 1 tbsp of tapioca starch or cornstarch, and stir until well mixed (no lumps).
 Add back into stir fry and mix over medium heat until the sauce has thickened.